YellowTigerr/RSO-YOLO/README.md

 # Installation
-Please refer to requirements.txt for installation and dataset preparation.
+Please refer to requirements.txt(./requirements.txt) for installation and dataset preparation.

 This repo is based on [yolov9](https://github.com/WongKinYiu/yolov9).